net-daemon/docs/docs/v2/started/installation.md

 **There is no way to include other dependencies in the standard dynamically compiled option** No, for this we recommend the `Advanced add-on configurations` decribed above, to include for example a external nuget package.

-## Install as a docker container
+## Install as a Docker container
-If you are using Home Assistant Core and do not have the possibility to run add-ons, using the docker container is a convenient way to run NetDaemon apps.
+If you are using Home Assistant Core and do not have the possibility to run add-ons, using the Docker container is a convenient way to run NetDaemon apps.

-**Always use specific versioning tags of docker containers (not latest or dev) cause these are constantly getting new versions and things could break** [You can always find the latest stable version here](https://github.com/net-daemon/netdaemon/releases)
+**Always use specific versioning tags of Docker containers (not latest or dev) cause these are constantly getting new versions and things could break** [You can always find the latest stable version here](https://github.com/net-daemon/netdaemon/releases)

-### Example docker run configuration
+### Example Docker run configuration

 ```bash
 docker run -d \